-Pluvicto™ (lutetium Lu 177 vipivotide tetraxetan) is indicated for the treatment of progressive, prostate-specific membrane antigen-positive, metastatic, castration-resistant prostate cancer (PSMA+ mCRPC) in adult patients.
+Pluvicto™ (lutetium Lu 177 vipivotide tetraxetan) is a radiopharmaceutical indicated for the treatment of progressive, prostate-specific membrane antigen-positive, metastatic, castration-resistant prostate cancer (PSMA+ mCRPC) in adults.

-Developed by Advanced Accelerator Applications, a Novartis company, the drug is a novel targeted radioligand therapy (RLT) that is to be administered to patients pre-treated with androgen receptor (AR) pathway inhibition and taxane-based chemotherapy.
+Developed by Advanced Accelerator Applications, a Novartis company, the drug is a novel targeted radioligand therapy (RLT) that is to be administered to patients pre-treated with androgen receptor pathway inhibitors (ARPI) and taxane-based chemotherapy.

-German radiopharmaceutical company ITM Isotopen Technologien Munchen will supply the pure medical radioisotope no-carrier-added (nca) 177Lu (EndolucinBeta®), which is a core component of Pluvicto, for the commercial-scale development of the therapy.
+German radiopharmaceutical company Isotopen Technologien Munchen (ITM) supplies the pure medical radioisotope no-carrier-added (nca) 177Lu (EndolucinBeta®), a core component of Pluvicto, to Advanced Accelerator Applications for the commercial-scale development of the therapy, based on a supply agreement signed between the two in March 2020.

-ITM is supplying the component under a supply agreement signed in March 2020, which aims to support the drug’s scalability and supply security, as well as future pipeline investigations of Novartis.
+The agreement aimed to support the drug’s scalability and supply security, as well as the future pipeline investigations of Novartis.

 Regulatory approvals for Pluvicto

-In March 2022, the US Food and Drug Administration (FDA) approved Pluvicto for the treatment of PSMA+ mCRPC.
-The FDA also approved the complementary radioactive diagnostic imaging agent Locametz (active ingredient gallium Ga 68 gozetotide) to identify PSMA+ lesions using positron emission tomography technique to select eligible patients for Pluvicto therapy.
+The US Food and Drug Administration (FDA) approved Pluvicto for the treatment of PSMA+ mCRPC in March 2022.
+The FDA also approved the complementary radioactive diagnostic imaging agent Locametz® (active ingredient gallium Ga 68 gozetotide) to identify PSMA+ lesions using the positron emission tomography technique, to select eligible patients for Pluvicto therapy.

 Prostate cancer signs and symptoms